Liquid Instructions

 -

-Spoon or glass stir rod ( See products page)
+Spoon, chopstick or glass stir rod ( See products page)

 🧪 Step-by-Step Instructions: